-Universal in its application, there is something here for everyone.
-Whether you experience depression, anxiety, chronic illness, emotional trauma, relationship problems, or addictive behaviors, pain doesn’t have to define you.
-Using playful humor and powerful case examples, Becoming Okay (When You’re Not Okay) provides readers with scientifically-grounded, yet soul-expanding, exercises and insights.
-You can build a life of vitality and action – even while experiencing some of life’s greatest trials.
+Universal in application, there is something here for everyone.
+Whether you experience symptoms of depression, anxiety, trauma, physical illness, relationship problems or addictive behaviors, your pain doesn’t have to define you.
+Using playful humor and powerful case examples, Becoming Okay (When You’re Not Okay) demonstrates how you can build (or re-build) a life of vitality and meaning – even while experiencing some of life’s greatest trials.

 (Click "Look Inside" on the image of the book to read the introduction and first chapter for free on Amazon.)

-* 5 of 5 stars. " A very useful resource for clinicians and non-clinicians alike."
-Dr. Jon Ahern, South Davis Psychological Services
+* 5 of 5 stars. " A very useful resource for clinicians and non-clinicians alike." - Jon Ahern, PhD; South Davis Psychological Services

-* “The author packs a great deal of information into his pages, and he delivers all of it with the smooth skill of an expert teacher… He also includes many illustrations, including graphs and charts designed to convey multiple steps at a glance.”
-Kirkus Book Reviews
+* “The author packs a great deal of information into his pages, and he delivers all of it with the smooth skill of an expert teacher…” - Kirkus Book Reviews

 * 5 (out of 5) stars.
 "Fantastic!!"